 There is a set of best practices that most IoT and software companies and products typically use, and they tend to be enforced via two mechanisms: cryptography and access control.
 Cryptography governs the state of data in any medium, and access control, in general, exposes access.
 This can mean access to existing resources, to the public key used for decryption, to account management, and to data at rest.

-Consideration for implementing cryptography and access control needs to be taken for every piece of equipment connected to a network.
+When establishing the connected device engineering requirements, implementing cryptography and access control needs to be taken into consideration for every piece of equipment connected to a network.
 I want to try to break it down a little bit here.

 Data in motion should be always-(be)-encrypted (AE).
 Data at rest does not require constant encryption unless it is predicated by government rules and regulations, for example, HIPAA regulations for protecting health care information, which we will talk more about later.
 Let’s start by looking at some ways that data in motion can be ensured to be AE.